davidjbuchanan/MS4-LiveStrong/README.md

 **View all classes**
 - This is a C**R**UD feature:
-- on the filtered *classes* page, all equipment are displayed with a photo, name and price.
+- on the filtered *classes* page, all classes are displayed with a photo, name and price.
 These products can be explored further on clicking their image or name; the user is taken to a details page where they can add the item to their e-commerce basket.

-**Search the database**
-- If a user would like to search for a particular category of class or item of equipment they can use the search bar (on the Masthead of each page) to search by name, category or by word in the products description.
-This results in the display of a filtered 'Products' page to the user.

 **Add a product to the database**
 - This is a **C**RUD feature:
-- From the navbar option *Product Management* there is a form to complete that allows the addition of a product with category, rating, image, price and description.
+- From the navbar option *Product Addition* renders a form.
+Completion of that form allows the addition of a product with category, rating, image, price and description.
 - only the authenticated superuser can access this app feature

 **Update a product from the database**